Lesson 1: Why Automate Our Builds?

 Building software is often a complex process.
 A single software "product" may be composed of hundreds or thousands of parts, some created by one team, some created by another, some open-source software products, and some proprietary software provided by some vendor.
 All of these parts must be "assembled" correctly in order to create the final product.

-So, as in every other process DevOps touches, as DevOps practitioners we seek to automate everything.
+So, as Software Engineers we seek to automate everything.
 Why?
 Because:

 - Repeatedly performing such a process by hand is boring.